 8/ What possible characteristic does Xena have that a gay man can’t?

 9/ Xena was always silly and camp.
-What gods, women like Callisto coming back to life after being killed in quicksand, women like Alti who feed on people’s souls, and Xena getting a sex change is sooooooooo unrealistic compared to that nonsense?
+What Gods, women like Callisto coming back to life after being killed in quicksand, women like Alti who feed on people’s souls; And the woman babies think Xena getting a sex change is sooooooooo unrealistic compared to that nonsense?

 10/ There are so many men out there who would be amazing as Xena like Tom Ellis.
 Why should he be excluded just because he has a penis hmmm?

 How are those any different to the arguments that actually persuaded Chris Chibnall to castrate the Doctor?

 Answer?
 They aren’t, so why did those who wanted a female Doctor not demand that Xena change sex for all of the same reasons?

 They can’t say that they don’t care about Xena, as all of these people like Tabetha Wallace, Whovian Feminism and Caitlin Moran claim to care so much about strong roles for women on tv.
 So I assume that they would know just a little bit about a female character so iconic she had a a planet named after her?

 However they didn’t campaign for a gay, black male Xena, because again all they actually cared about was in taking a role away from men.

 A male Xena would rightfully be viewed as a stupid idea by the mainstream media, whilst a female Doctor, though being every bit as stupid an idea, is hailed as a great thing because its seen as a way to kick male geek culture, and male viewers in general in the teeth.

 7/ No Men Were Allowed To Audition For The Role

 It was recently revealed that Chris Chibnall had only auditioned women for the role of the 13th Doctor.